gaois/terminologue/exportimport/tbx-export.md

 - Term annotations which are proper-noun labels (¶) are exported as `<termNote type="partOfSpeech">properNoun</termNote>`.

-- Term annotation which put the term (or a substring of the term) in italics are **not** exported into TBX.
+- Term annotations which put the term (or a substring of the term) in italics are **not** exported into TBX.

 In the TBX exported from Terminologue, it is impossible to find out whether a `<termNote>` (and the *term annotation* it originated from) applies to the entire term or to a substring of the term: this information is **not** exported.
 Theoretically, it would be possible to encode this information in TBX using TBX's notion of term components (`<termComp>`).
 However, we have decided not to implement this in the TBX files exported from Terminologue because we suspect that this (i.e. attaching labels to substrings of terms as opposed to entire terms) is a rarely used option.